ansible/ansible/docsite/rst/become.rst

     allows to set privilege escalation method

 ansible_become_user
-    allows to set the user you become through privilege escalation
+    allows to set the user you become through privilege escalation, does not imply `ansible_become: True`

 ansible_become_pass
     allows you to set the privilege escalation password